Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 A spin class, on the other hand, has loud music, motivational instructors, and a nightclub atmosphere, which sounds pretty exciting to most people.

 Time efficiency is a big factor, especially in large cities.
-Busy city workers have short lunch breaks and tend to work long hours throughout the day, they need a workout that’s intense, effective, and most importantly, short!
+Busy city workers have short lunch breaks and tend to work long hours through the day, they need a workout that’s intense, effective, and most importantly, short!

 45 Minutes of spinning is all you need to get an awesome workout.
 You can be in and out of the gym within the hour to get back to your desk and carry on your day.
 It’s also a great stress buster for these types of workers who just want to release all their pent-up anger from the day so far.